filz0/anplus_base/README.md

 ![AnpLogo](https://i.imgur.com/Un3AR9h.png)
 # ANPlus[BASE]
 *Warning!
-Reading this Base' code may cause brain aneurysm (not really).*
+Reading the code of this BASE may cause a severe brain aneurysm (not really).*

 **Viewer Discretion is Advised**